Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

  ## General requirements ##{#DASH_General}
    ### Industry Compliance ###{#Industry_compliance}

-    1. The [=Ingest source=] MUST be able to create a compliant [=Streaming presentation=] for MPEG-DASH [[!MPEGDASH]] or HTTP live Streaming [[!RFC8216]].
+    1. The [=Ingest source=] MUST be able to create a compliant [=Streaming presentation=] for MPEG-DASH [[!MPEGDASH]] and/or HTTP live Streaming [[!RFC8216]].
 The Ingest Source MAY create both MPEG-DASH and HLS Streaming Presentations using common Media Objects (e.g., CMAF), but the Ingest Source MUST generate format specific Manifest Objects which describe the common Media Objects.
     2. The [=Ingest source=] MUST support the configuration and use of Fully Qualified Domain Names (per RFC8499) to identify the [=Receiving entity=].
     3. The [=Ingest source=] MUST support the configuration of the path which it will POST or PUT all the [=Objects=] to.
     4. The [=Ingest source=] SHOULD support the configuration of the delivery path which clients will use to retrieve the content.
 When provided, the [=Ingest source=] MUST use this path to build absolute URLs in the Manifest Files it generates.
-When absent, relative pathing is assumed and the Ingest Source MUST build the Mainfest Files accordingly.
+When absent, relative pathing is assumed and the Ingest Source MUST build the Manifest Files accordingly.

     These capabilities are further illustrated in the Examples sections, and may be defined outside the scope of this specification.